openrndr/openrndr-guide/dokgen/README.md

 ```kotlin
 @Media.Image "media/myimage.png"
 ```
-Include an image in the documentation.
+Display an image in the documentation.

 ### Media.Video